 The presentation of CIS performance information raises important investor protection issues for Regulators.
-The jurisdictions of SC-5 members regulate CIS performance presentations in several ways, and the applicable standards for the presentation of CIS performance vary among those jurisdictions.
+SC5 jurisdictions regulate CIS performance presentations in several ways, and the applicable standards for the presentation of CIS performance vary among SC5 jurisdictions.
 This Report suggests some best practice standards that emerge from a consideration of practices in various jurisdictions.